smithy-lang/smithy/designs/inline-io.md

 is effectively pointless boilerplate.
 In AWS models, for instance, over 98% of operation input/output structures are named by suffixing the operation name.

+#### Custom Suffixes

+A service team that wants to migrate to using inlined structures may have already been using a different set of suffixes, such as `Request` and `Response`.
+To remain consistent, they can use control statements to customize their suffixes on a per-file basis.

+`operationInputSuffix` controls the suffix for the input, and `operationOutputSuffix` controls the suffix for the output.

+Service teams that use these customizations SHOULD write linters to ensure that all of the operations in a given service conform to their expected naming convention.

 ### Examples

 ```